wazuh/wazuh-documentation/source/user-manual/kibana-app/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description:  The Wazuh Kibana plugin allows users to view and analyze Wazuh alerts stored in Elasticsearch.
-Learn more about it in the Wazuh documentation
+Learn more about it in this section.

 .. _kibana_app: